RISE ROMAN CATHOLICISM AND PAPAL HIERARCHY

 to fit the one who was Bishop of Rome.

-should be under the control of the state.
-They started
+the control of the state.
+They started to take back

-to take back some of the powers that were previously
+some of the powers that were previously given to the

-given to the bishop of Rome.
-Two medieval kingdoms
+bishop of Rome.
+Two medieval kingdoms developed: the

-kingdom.
-For the next centuries, the Eastern Asiatic
+the next centuries, the Eastern Asiatic section of

-section of the empire continued under the rule of
+the empire continued under the rule of the emperor

-of Clovis grew into the Christian empire under Charlemagne
+grew into the Christian empire under Charlemagne and

 of the old West empire.